deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

        systemctl disable containerd
        ```

-## КHow do I dismiss the master status while keeping the node?
+## How do I dismiss the master status while keeping the node?

 1. Remove the `node.deckhouse.io/group: master` and `node-role.kubernetes.io/master: ""` labels, then wait for the etcd member to be automatically deleted.
 2. Exec to the node and run the following commands: